RobertVejvoda/customer-scoring-camunda/readme.md

 ## Camunda

 The process will be orchestrated by Camunda - in our case it's Camunda Platform 8.

 `docker compose --env-file .env -f docker-compose-camunda.yaml up -d`

 Navigate to http://localhost:8081/login and use demo/demo for login.

 Now deploy the process.
 One way how to do it is from Camunda Modeler.
 It can be downloaded from https://camunda.com/download/modeler/.

 ![Deploy](./ScoringAPI/Camunda/img/process-deploy.png)

 ## Run

-Local: `dapr run --app-id scoring-api --app-port 6029 --components-path ../dapr/components -- dotnet run --urls http://localhost:5029`
+Local: `dapr run --app-id scoring-api --app-port 6029 --resources-path ../dapr/components -- dotnet run --urls http://localhost:5029`

-Docker: `docker compose -f docker-compose.yaml up -d`
+Docker: `docker compose -f docker-compose.yaml up -d --build`

 Open ScoringAPI.http and run requests.